-Fidelity Equity Dividend Income
+Fidelity Equity Dividend Income Fund

 Fidelity Growth and Income Portfolio

-The focus here is on large-caps.
-Top holdings include General Electric (GE), Microsoft (MSFT), and Exxon Mobil (XOM).
-The 30-day yield for FGRIX is 2.03% and the expense ratio is relatively low at 0.61%.
-There is no minimum initial investment to get started investing with this fund.
+The focus here is on large-caps, with top holdings like General Electric (GE), Microsoft (MSFT), and Exxon Mobil (XOM).
+The 30-day yield for FGRIX is 2.03%, and the expense ratio is relatively low at 0.61%.
+There is no minimum investment to get started with this fund.

-Fidelity Equity-Income Fund
+Fidelity Equity Income Fund